Skip to content

 1. Placement of RonDB management server(s)

-2. The node id of the data node being restored
+2. The node ID of the data node being restored

-3. The backup id
+3. The backup ID

 4. The path to the backup files

-To restore we go through a number of steps.
+To restore we go through several steps:

-1. Restore meta data
+1. Restore metadata

 2. Disable indexes